espressif/esp-matter/docs/en/controller.rst

 - **Event report callback**:
   This callback will be invoked upon the reception of the event report for subscribe-event commands.

+- **Subscription established callback**:
+  This callback will be invoked when the subscription is established successfully.

-- **Subscribe done callback**:
+- **Subscription terminated callback**:
   This callback will be invoked when the subscription is terminated or shutdown.

-- **Subscribe failure callback**:
-  This callback will be invoked upon the failure of establishing CASE session.

 1.4.1 Subscribe attribute commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^